 “Wanr” is indeed a loaded term in Chinese.
 It literally means “to play,” as something children do and by extension adults as well, in the sense of going out for leisure activities.
-In certain contexts its slang sense is to have sex.
+In certain contexts it is slang for sex.
 One would never propose to “wanr” with a Chinese female stranger unless she was a prostitute or assumed to be one.
-This woman was clearly not a prostitute, despite her clothing, not to mention the unlikely location.
-Hessler tells us as much, and generally about the hitchhiking women he encountered in the area:
+This woman was not a prostitute, despite her clothing, much less the unlikely location.
+Hessler admits as much, and generally about the hitchhiking women he encountered in the area:

 Most people I picked up were women who looked almost as out of place as I did.
 They tended to be of a distinct type: small-town sophisticates, girls who had left the village and were on their way to becoming something else.
 They were well dressed, often in skirts and heels, and their hair was dyed in unsubtle shades of red.
 Invariably they were migrants on a home visit.
 They worked in factories, in restaurants, in hair salons, and they didn’t say much about these jobs. (pp. 44-45)

-Yet he addresses her as if she were a prostitute; how else might she have interpreted his words?
+Yet he addresses the woman as if she were a prostitute; how else might she have interpreted his words?
 She is understandably taken aback and intimidated by this bizarre specter of a foreign man rudely propositioning himself to her.
 I suppose he uses the word “wanr” to get rid of her, and it works.
 On this occasion, Hessler’s accustomed courtesy and altruism suddenly evaporates.
-The same author who bends over backwards to secure a life-saving blood transfusion for the boy of one of his neighbors in Sancha village (with financial and medical help from the US) can be quite crotchety with the women he encounters in his China sojourn, when he seems to revert to the prototypical imperious Westerner, traveling in the only way the Orient can made bearable, which is to just be passing through.
+The same author who bends over backwards to secure a life-saving blood transfusion for the boy of one of his neighbors in Sancha village (with financial and medical help from the US) is quite crotchety with the women he encounters in his China sojourn, when he reverts to the prototypical imperious Westerner, traveling in the only way the Orient can be made bearable, which is to just be passing through.

-At the same time, one can’t help wondering what would have transpired in the awkward event the woman had hopped in, and instead of his dummy in the passenger seat mouthing the cornball comment, “the only hitcher I met who turned down the City Special,” as the ventriloquist gets the car back on the road (but not before getting directions from her), he had her in the seat, this woman he had pulled over for in the first place and then repelled.
-Maybe she did get in and we’re not getting the truth.
+Meanwhile, we can’t help wondering what would have transpired in the awkward event the woman had hopped in, and instead of his dummy in the passenger seat mouthing the cornball comment, “the only hitcher I met who turned down the City Special,” as the ventriloquist gets the car back on the road (but not before getting directions from her), he had her in the seat, this woman he had pulled over for in the first place and then repelled.
+Maybe she did get in and we’re not being told the truth.
 Or maybe not, and he regretted it.
 Whatever the case, the scene doesn’t jive.
-It represents, once again, the jostling voices, the fraught ambivalence of a talented author writing at a time when American travel writing is at its most banal.
+It represents, once again, the jostling voices, the fraught ambivalence of a talented author penning books at a time when American travel writing is at its most banal.

-If I may be forgiven the pun, Pomfret has also penetrated the country more deeply and intimately than the aforementioned authors in another sense: he is the only one to detail his sexual involvements with Chinese women.
+If I may be forgiven the pun, Pomfret has also penetrated the country more deeply than the aforementioned authors in another sense: he is the only one to admit to having sexual involvements with Chinese women.
 This honesty and willingness to take risks with people make his relations ring with authenticity and interest, though once again the same does not extend to the prostitute.
-It’s common for Chinese men after a night out to dinner to head for a massage at the sauna (the sex industry was already in full swing back in 1999 when he relates this scene), but Pomfret opts out of his friends’ invitation and “left them to it” (p.
+It’s common for Chinese men out on the town to finish off the evening with a massage at the sauna; the sex industry was already in full swing back in 1999 when he relates the scene.
+But Pomfret opts out of his friends’ invitation and “left them to it” (p.
 199).
-Later in his hotel room we encounter a familiar scene, that of the vacillating and inarticulate Anglo teetering on the edge:
+Later in his hotel room we have a bit of déjà vu, that of the vacillating and inarticulate Anglo teetering on the edge: